Sons and Daughters (Australian TV series): Season 6

 Doug and Caroline marry, and Caroline is revealed as the author of a book entitled My Sister My Love, based on the lives of the Hamiltons and the Palmers, despite the changes of character names.
 Doug tries to stop Caroline promoting the book, warning her that they're going to lose all their friends, but Caroline ignores him.
 She even writes a sequel.
 Caroline discovers that she's pregnant, but also learns that the baby could be born with Down's Syndrome and she opts to have an abortion, later deciding that she can't go through with it.
 She doesn't tell Doug that she's pregnant, but instead decides to leave him and start life afresh elsewhere.
 Doug learns about the pregnancy, though, and he chases after Caroline and tells her that he loves her, and that he wants her to have the baby and that he doesn't care if its handicapped, wanting them all to be together as a family.
 Caroline agrees and Doug buys a fish shop in Melbourne!

 Charlie meets Todd Buckley (Paul Dawber), a fitness instructor who works at her gym, and there is an instant attraction.
 The couple quickly announce their engagement, despite attempts by Alison to break them up.
 Charlie becomes so appalled at Alison's behaviour and schemes that she throws her out, leaving Alison staying in a cheap, run-down motel.
 Charlie enjoys a fairytale wedding to Todd and prepares to live happily ever after.

 Sarah Hudson arouses Wayne's interest, and they begin to spend time together.
 Sarah tries to throw herself at Wayne, but he's wary after all his bad experiences with women.
 Meanwhile, he puts his plan into action to take everything and everyone away from Alison.
 With Wayne believing his wife Susan is dead, Alison decides to use Susan to get at Wayne but the plan backfires when Susan is left dead on the lounge floor at Dural, having apparently been strangled by Wayne.
-Realising that he's finally gone too far, he turns to the telephone and makes a call.
+Realising that he has finally gone too far, he turns to the telephone and makes a call.
 He asks for the police.
 Alison faces bankruptcy but is reunited with David.

 The show ends in a similar vein to how it began.
 At Fiona's mansion boarding house, a young couple arrive and ask for a room.
 The young woman is heavily pregnant.
 Fiona takes them in, just as she had with David and Patricia all those years ago.
 The woman gives birth to twins, a boy and a girl and the story seems to have finally come full circle.
 The final episode ends with a montage of many cast members, both past and present.